 Hermes also does not replace your judgment.
 The agent executes the workflow you define.
 It does not decide which workflow is worth running, whether the output meets your standards, or when to change direction.
 That is still your call.
 The agent is a capable executor, not a strategist.

 Think about a workflow where you currently use a chat AI.
-What parts of that workflow require you to act as the go-between — copying output, pasting it somewhere, running the next step yourself?
+What parts require you to act as the go-between — copying output, pasting it somewhere, running the next step yourself?
 Would a tool-using agent change those steps, or would the bottleneck be somewhere else?